NoahCross44/Hound-Sniffer/README.md

 <img width="766" src="https://github.com/user-attachments/assets/10de194d-7143-4946-9d91-455a63e54690">

 # Overview
-Hound-Sniffer is a username reconnaissance and OSINT tool designed to search for usernames across multiple platforms and perform search engine dorking.
-It generates HTML reports to display the results in an interactive and user-friendly format.
+Hound-Sniffer is a username reconnaissance and OSINT (Open-Source Intelligence) toolkit that helps researchers, investigators, and cybersecurity professionals locate a given username across 800+ platforms and services.
+It leverages both a curated OSINT framework and customizable dorking queries to produce comprehensive HTML reports, making it easier to visualize and analyze results.

 # Types of searches
-* Platform Search: General search for usernames on platforms defined in platforms.txt.
+* Platform Search: searches for usernames on platforms defined in platforms.txt.
 * Dorking search:  Perform search engine queries on platforms like Google, Bing, and DuckDuckGo.

 # Features
 * Multi-threading: Quickly scans multiple platforms using threads for better performance.
+* Advanced Dorking: utilizes dorking to search intxt and inurl
 * Customizable User-Agent Headers: Rotates through user agents to avoid detection or rate limiting.
 * Customizable Platform searches with .txt file
 * Professional HTML Reports